Don't make any more mistakes with your choice of prepositions ❌

 That's it for today.

-I hope this video will help you to stop confusing all those little words that are a headache for people learning French.
+I hope this video will help you stop confusing all those little words that are a headache for people learning French.

 See you soon

-🚀 Transform your French comprehension!
+🚀 Transform your understanding of French IN 15 MINUTES A DAY

 Share this post